 - Payment history.
 Lenders like to see that you have a record of paying your bills in full and on time.
 A good payment history can increase your credit score.
 A history of paying bills late may decrease your score.

 - Length of credit history.
 The length of time of your credit history affects your score.
 When you have consistently made your payments over a long period of time, this can raise your score.

 - Credit mix.
 Having different types of loans – such as credit card, mortgages, and car payments – can influence your credit score.

 - Bankruptcy.
 Your credit score can suffer if you’ve ever filed for bankruptcy.
 It is possible to improve your score after a bankruptcy and veterans can qualify for a VA loan after bankruptcy too.

-Before you apply for a VA loan, review your credit report for errors and look for ways to raise your credit score.
-A higher credit score can improve your chances of getting a VA loan and might help you get a lower rate, too.
+It can be a good idea to improve your credit score even when it’s higher than the minimum your lender requires for a VA loan.
+That’s because a higher credit score can improve your chances of getting approved for a VA loan and might help you get a lower rate, too.

 Freedom Mortgage was the #1 VA Lender1 in the USA in 2021.
 To speak with one of our loan advisors about buying or refinancing a home with a VA loan, please visit our Get Started page or call 877-220-5533.

 1. Inside Mortgage Finance, 2021